1. Previous: Chapter 3

 Here are a few more examples to help distinguish between classes and objects.

-• You might have a Color class, with objects like red, green, and blue.
+• We might have a Color class, with objects like red, green, and blue.

-• You might have a Dog class, with objects like Fido, Rover, or Mrs. Wagglytails.
+• We might have a Dog class, with objects like Fido, Rover, or Mrs. Wagglytails.

 Multiple dogs, representing multiple objects of the same class.